jackbaty/archive.baty.net/content/posts/2017/2017-08-15-the-ipad-is-a-content-creation-device.md

-+++
+---
-date = "2017-08-15T11:01:16-04:00"
+date: "2017-08-15T11:01:16-04:00"
-description = "How using the iPad more has made me want to make things with it" slug = "ipad-is-a-content-creation-device" tags = ["ios", "workflow", "ipad"] title = "Surprise!
-The iPad is a Content Creation Device"
+description: How using the iPad more has made me want to make things with it

-+++
+slug: ipad-is-a-content-creation-device
+tags:
+- ios
+- workflow
+- ipad
+title: Surprise!
+The iPad is a Content Creation Device
+---

 A few quick thoughts on using the iPad in anger this week.